FAQ

 2. Read aloud.
 Listening to the sound of your own voice will help you become accustomed to your new hearing aids and the newly introduced sounds.

 3. Don’t be intimidated by background noise.
 Those with normal hearing also have difficult listening situations.
 As you continue to wear your hearing aids, know that these sounds are normal.
-Your focused attention on the speech sounds allows your auditory nerves to remain active and decrease your chances of cognitive decline, depression, and social isolation.
+Your focused attention on speech sounds allows your auditory nerves to remain active and decreases your chances of cognitive decline, depression, and social isolation.